mattrhummel/GermannaCC-WPTheme/README.md

 This is a WordPress theme based on Foundation 5 by Zurb for Germanna.EDU.

-Please fork, copy, modify, delete, share or do whatever you like with this.

-All contributions are welcome!

 ## Requirements

 **A brief explanation to the requirements** (feel free to skip this if you're a pro):